ariel-tchougang/aws-security-iam-roles-anywhere/Step-by-step-demo-guide.md

 2. Create a configuration file for the client certificate signing request:

 > **Note:** The OU (Organizational Unit) value is important as it will be used in the IAM trust policy.
-In this example, we're using **"Innovation"**, but you can customize it to your needs.
+In this example, we're using **"WorkshopOrgUnit"**, but you can customize it to your needs.

 ```bash
 cat > server_request.config << 'EOF'